nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 # 🏥 Healthcare Symptom Checker

 An educational AI-powered symptom checker that analyzes user-reported symptoms and provides probable conditions with recommendations.
-This application uses LLM (Large Language Model) technology to provide intelligent, contextual medical information for educational purposes only.
+This application uses Gemini (Google AI Studio) exclusively to provide intelligent, contextual medical information for educational purposes only.

 ## ⚠️ IMPORTANT MEDICAL DISCLAIMER